How to Build a TikTok Clone for iOS with Swift & CreativeEditor SDK

 }

 The .restricted case is fairly new.
 In this case, there are policies on the phone that prohibit the user from granting permission to your app.
-In addition to asking permissions during onboarding, it is good practice to check for permission every time before you attempt to launch the camera.
+In addition to asking permissions during onboarding, it is good practice to check for permission every time before you attempt to run any code that uses the camera.
 The user can change permissions using the Settings app on their phone at any time.
-If the user has denied permissions and you present the video camera anyway, your app will record black video frames and slience on audio tracks.
+If the user has denied permissions and you present the video camera anyway, your app will record black video frames and silence on audio tracks.

 let status = PHPhotoLibrary.authroizationStatus(for: .readWrite)